iendjinn/iendjinn/systems/plasma-burn/index.markdown

 When a unit makes ranged attacks it must obey the following rules:

-- It must target the closest enemy unit within **line of sight**, units that are wholly below the base of the unit may be ignored for determining the closest unit
+- It must target the closest enemy unit within **line of sight** that is not **engaged**, units that are wholly below the base of the unit may be ignored for determining the closest unit
 - A unit cannot make ranged attacks if it is **engaged**

 To make a ranged attack roll a D6 for each attack that the unit's ranged weapon has.
 If the value is equal or greater than the unit's ranged attribute a hit is scored.